GavinLoughridge/ml_project/README.md

-in it's current form it recognizes handwritten digits from pictures, which you can try out on heroku here: digitreader.herokuapp.com
+in it's current form it recognizes handwritten digits from pictures, which you can try out on heroku here: digitreader.herokuapp.com the server files for the app on heroku are up on github here: https://github.com/GavinLoughridge/ml_server

 the neural network was made using tensorflow and the MNIST dataset.